 “It all started when Sylvia looked out there and saw them filling it in.”

 McLaughlin spent the next fifty years organizing, speaking, and lobbying government and developers to make sure that nightmare scenario didn’t happen.
 To make this a success she teamed up with others, including LaForce himself, who was chief architect of the Sierra Club plan that eventually became the blueprint for today’s McLaughlin Eastshore State Park.
-The park now includes 8.5 miles of shoreline and upland areas from Oakland to Richmond.
-Tidal marshes and mudflats provide essential foraging and nesting areas for multitudes of migrating seabirds and shorebirds, and meadows, hiking trails, and a sports field grace the area between Interstate 80 and the Bay.
+The park now includes 8.5 miles of shoreline and upland areas that stretch from Oakland to Richmond.
+Tidal marshes and mudflats provide essential foraging and nesting areas for multitudes of migrating seabirds and shorebirds, and meadows, hiking trails, and a sports field grace the land between Interstate 80 and the Bay.

 East Bay Regional Parks District (EBRPD) General Manager Bob Doyle, the event’s host, said the effort to create the park was a decades-long fight.
 “As they say, it takes a village to create anything [meaningful], and there’s no better example than this,” he said. “[Together] we’ve created a parkland from Oakland up to Richmond, an urban shoreline unmatched in the nation.”

-Doyle applauded park champions for their efforts—both those present at the ceremony, like CESP’s board and staff, Berkeley mayor Tom Bates and his predecessors (Loni Hancock and Shirley Dean), Richmond mayor Gayle McLaughlin, Assemblymember Nancy Skinner, Save The Bay Executive Director David Lewis, and Regional Water Control Board executive Bruce Wolfe — as well as those individuals who have passed on, including Esther Gulick, Kay Kerr, Mary Jeffords, Bruce Walker, and others.
+Doyle applauded park champions for their efforts —both those present at the ceremony, like CESP’s board and staff; Berkeley mayor Tom Bates and his predecessors (Loni Hancock and Shirley Dean); Richmond mayor Gayle McLaughlin; Assemblymember Nancy Skinner; Save The Bay Executive Director David Lewis; and Regional Water Control Board executive Bruce Wolfe — as well as those individuals who have passed on, including Esther Gulick, Kay Kerr, Mary Jeffords, Bruce Walker, and others.